KDAB/KDSoap/README.txt

 KD Soap requires Qt 4.7.0 or newer, and a compiler with C++11 support.

 See [INSTALL.txt](INSTALL.txt) or [INSTALL-cmake.txt](INSTALL-cmake.txt)
-for installation instructions.
-(CMake and qmake and buildsystems supported)
+for installation instructions (CMake and qmake and buildsystems supported).

 After reading the introductory overview files in doc/ you will find more information at these places: